 This summary description about us and our business highlights selected information contained elsewhere in this prospectus supplement and the accompanying prospectus or incorporated by reference.
 This summary does not contain all of the information you should consider before investing in our common stock.
 You should carefully read this entire prospectus supplement and accompanying prospectus, including each of the documents incorporated herein by reference, before making an investment decision.
-As used in this prospectus supplement, the terms "we," "our," "our business", "our company" and "Liquidia" mean Liquidia Technologies, Inc., a Delaware corporation, and its wholly owned subsidiaries: Liquidia Corporation, a Delaware corporation, Gemini Merger Sub II, Inc., a Delaware corporation, and Gemini Merger Sub II, LLC, a Delaware limited liability company.
+As used in this prospectus supplement, the terms "we," "us," "our," "our business", "our company" and "Liquidia" mean Liquidia Technologies, Inc., a Delaware corporation, and its wholly owned subsidiaries: Liquidia Corporation, a Delaware corporation, and Gemini Merger Sub II, LLC, a Delaware limited liability company.